Getting help and support

 Repairs and maintenance – in communal areas

-- Contact your landlord: this includes issues like leaky pipes, broken taps, mould, faulty electrics and bin chutes/communal bins etc.
+- Contact your landlord: this includes issues like leaky pipes, broken taps, mould, faulty electrics, internal lighting, lifts, bin chutes/communal bins, smoking in communal areas, vandalism and doors/intercoms et

 Neighbour disputes/Anti-Social Behaviour (ASB)